Skip to main content

 Research Staff

 Ellie Birdsong (she/her) is the lab manager for the Cohen Lab, lead project coordinator for the BrainMAP study, and a member of the CogMAP study team.
 She graduated from UNC-Chapel Hill with a B.S. in Neuroscience and completed her undergraduate honors thesis on biological variation within neural progenitor cell populations.
-Ellie is interested in the neural processes underlying cognition.
+Ellie is interested in the neural processes underlying cognition and is passionate about improving the undergraduate research experience.

 Email: elliehf@email.unc.edu